 The moderators usually have their hands full, not just from ever-evolving definitions and labels and political correctness from their audiences, but also from potential cyber and bullying attacks from ‘meninists’ and trolls.

 One of the topics (out of, sadly, many) that require constant vigilance from moderators include discussions on gender pay gap and the struggles to strive towards Equal Pay for Equal Work, which were enshrined under International Labour Organisation Convention 100 on Equal Remuneration and Article 7 of the International Covenant on Economic, Social and Cultural Rights.

-Being a feminist, who have worked in multiple non-governmental sectors, including in an international women’s rights organisation, I’ve heard many types of responses when explaining my stance on women’s economic empowerment.
+Being a feminist, who has worked in multiple non-governmental sectors, including in an international women’s rights organisation, I’ve heard many types of responses when explaining my stance on women’s economic empowerment.
 Here are two of them.

 - “If women want a man’s salary, women should do a man’s hard work”, said a classmate in my Masters class.
-He was in his mid-40s, and managed his own business – construction or something like that.
+He was in his mid-40s and managed his own business – construction or something like that.

 “How do you define ‘hard work’?”
 I challenged.
-I was in my early 20s then, and had not learned to be diplomatic enough to hide the distaste from my face.
+I was in my early 20s then and had not learned to be diplomatic enough to hide the distaste from my face.

 “Well,” he said, “only men can do physical labour.
 So it’s only fair that they get more money.
 It’s not equal for women to get the same payment if they can’t do the same thing.”
 He seemed pleased with his explanation.
 Unfortunately, I can’t remember my reply – but we never kept in touch after graduation, so I don’t think it went well.

 First of all, that kind of commentary is rude to women in the workforce who are already providing physical labour.
 Just because you can’t see them, it doesn’t mean that they are invisible, you know.